-Michelle has a deep passion for empowering leaders and energizing culture to accelerate growth for 15 years.
-Formerly at Wayfair.com and athenahealth, Michelle joined Trinity to build up a Talent Management function that supports the integration of new hires and leaders, organizational design and succession planning, career pathing and performance management, and engagement strategies.
+Michelle has a deep passion for empowering leaders and energizing culture to accelerate growth.
+Formerly at Wayfair and athenahealth, Michelle leverages 15 years’ experience to lead a Talent Management function that supports the integration of new hires and leaders, organizational design and succession planning, career pathing and performance management, and engagement strategies.

-Michelle also has expertise in capacity planning and resource management, leader and manager coaching and planning corporate meetings & communications, and leads Trinity’s Corporate Social Responsibility and Diversity & Inclusion platforms.
+Michelle also has expertise in change management, leader and manager coaching, planning corporate meetings and communications, and leads Trinity’s Corporate Social Responsibility and Diversity & Inclusion platforms.